Seagate/cortx-re/solutions/community-deploy/cloud/AWS/README.md

 # Build & Deploy CORTX Stack on Amazon Web Services

-This document discusses the procedure to compile the CORTX Stack and deploy it on AWS instance.
+This document discusses the procedure to compile the CORTX Stack and deploy on AWS instances.

 ## Prerequisite

-Ensure that you have an AWS account with Secret Key and Access Key.
+- Ensure that you have an AWS account with Secret Key and Access Key.
+- Build and deploy CORTX Stack on all the AWS instances.

 ## Install and setup Terraform and AWS CLI